U.N. Report Implicates Saudi Crown Prince In Killing Of Jamal Khashoggi

 The kingdom's minister of state for foreign affairs, Adel al-Jubeir, tweeted that there is "nothing new" in the findings.
 "The report contains clear contradictions and baseless allegations, which challenges its credibility," Jubeir said.

 The report painstakingly lays out the circumstances surrounding Khashoggi's killing, including names and the movements of the 15-member hit team that was dispatched from Saudi Arabia to Istanbul.
-Callamard was given access by Turkish intelligence to some recordings of conversations in the Saudi consulate.
+Callamard was given access by Turkish intelligence to some recordings of conversations in the Saudi Consulate.
 She and her Arabic translator were allowed to listen to about 45 minutes of audio, though she believes Turkish intelligence has about seven hours of recordings.
-Callamard and her translator were not given transcripts, they had to make notes.
+Callamard and her translator were not given transcripts; they had to make notes.

 The conversations on the recordings are haunting.
 Shortly before Khashoggi arrives at the consulate on Oct.
 2, 2018, two members of the hit team, Maher Abdulaziz Mutreb, an intelligence officer, and Salah Mohammed Tubaigy, a forensic doctor, discuss how to dispose of the body.
 The report states: